 Who buys raw vermicelli?

 Mostly hawkers, said Goh Soon Poh, of Par Corporation, which supplies broken rice to vermicelli manufacturers in Singapore.
 This has been the case since the industrialisation of the local vermicelli industry in the 1970s.
-At home, people tend to cook rice, and vermicelli is saved for special occasions such as house parties and Taoists prayers, when stir-fried vermicelli, usually flavoured and darkened with soy sauce, is the order of the day.
+At home, people tend to cook rice, while vermicelli is saved for special occasions such as house parties and Taoists prayers.
 (Temples are also one of the frequent buyers of vermicelli, says Goh.)
 No wonder Singapore Noodles is usually bought, not cooked at home.

-Many hawkers stock vermicelli, especially those selling noodle dishes, but only as an alternative to the traditional choices of noodles.
+The hawkers, especially those selling noodle dishes, usually offer vermicelli as an alternative to the traditional choices of noodles.
 Think kway teow soup, prawn mee, curry noodle and lor mee.
-These hawker dishes are originally made with yellow wheat noodles or flat rice noodles (kway teow), but may be switched for or mixed with vermicelli.
+These dishes are originally made with either yellow wheat noodles or flat rice noodles (kway teow), but may be switched for or mixed with vermicelli.
 I like my prawn mee mixed with vermicelli, because the thick wheat noodles are too heavy to eat a full portion of.

 The only hawker food, it seems to me, that can’t do without vermicelli is economic bee hoon, just as its name suggests.
 This item has been one of the cheapest hawker food, which is why it is “economic”, said Goh.
 “When I was a kid in the 60s, economic bee hoon was the cheapest to buy.
 With simple ingredients like sweet soy sauce, tau kee (beancurd skin) and hae bee (dried shrimp), a plate cost only between 30 and 50 cents,” he reminisced.
 This is still true today.
 A plate of economic bee hoon with two side dishes may cost just $2, but a fishball noodle or chicken rice usually starts from $3.